 Can I mount a trailer to my Turbo Levo/Kenevo or Vado/Como bike?

 Yes, this is possible with the correct axle (e.g. from The Robert Axle Project).
 Make sure the axle fits the spacing and the thread pitch (Turbos always 1.0).
 All 2016 to 2018 Turbo bikes require a 148x12mm axle with the Syntace X-12 thread standard (pitch 1.0).
 Also stick to the Specialized addendum titled "Riding with Kids."
 Be aware that, in some countries, pulling a trailer with or without kids may be affected by legislation, especially in conjunction with S-Pedelecs (e.g. Vado 5.0/6.0).

 What's the maximum fork travel for Levo FSR models?

 The maximum fork travel is 150mm since the frame geometry is designed around a 140mm suspension setup.

 Can I retrofit my model year 2016/17 Turbo Levo with the handlebar Trail Remote specified on model year 2018 models?

 No, this is not possible, as the wired remote is not an aftermarket item.
 Also, Levo frames prior to model year 2018 are not prepared to route the cable inside the frame.
 Frame modifications void the warranty.
 For Levos prior to model year 2018, we recommend the ANT+ handlebar remote to change modes from the cockpit.

 Can I change batteries between the Levo and Kenevo?

 Yes, all Levo batteries are cross-compatible.
-Make sure you run the latest firmware.
+Make sure you check-in regularly with your retailer to ensure you are running the latest firmware.